-- Discuss key challenges in global maternal, newborn and child health (MNCH)
+- Discuss key challenges in global maternal, newborn and child health (MNCH);

-- Provide a comprehensive overview of strategies to improve MNCH outcomes
+- Provide a comprehensive overview of strategies to improve MNCH outcomes;

-- Discuss the role of the Sustainable Development Goals in achieving MNCH outcomes
+- Discuss the role of the Sustainable Development Goals in achieving MNCH outcomes;

 This course is open to all with an interest in global maternal, newborn and child health, including:

-- Medical doctors, nurses, midwives
+- Health professionals such as medical doctors, nurses, midwives

 - Policy makers